 Compensation Components (please see Exhibit I for details)

-The current and estimated Total Direct Compensation (TDC) for the Special Deputy Liquidator position consists of three (3) components:
+Since Mr. Bengelsdorf has eliminated the \$50,000 performance bonus from previous years, the estimated Total Direct Compensation (TDC) for the Special Deputy Liquidator position consists of the following two (2) components:

 1. Base Compensation: